Leaky Gut: Strategies You Need To Know To Heal Leaky Gut Syndrome

 Bone Broth: As a staple in several recipes, bone broth is a healing food as it’s full of easy-to-absorb minerals.
 Go here for an easy bone broth recipe that must include apple cider vinegar, to heal leaky gut.

-Fermented Vegetables: Fermented vegetables have a balance intestinal pH with organic acids.
-Another benefit is that that have antibiotics that support the gut.
+Fermented Vegetables: Fermented vegetables help to balance intestinal pH with organic acids.
+Another benefit is that they have natural antibiotics that support the gut.
 Read more about fermented foods to be included in your diet.

 Green Vegetable Juices: Freshly-extracted juices are very healing for the immune system.
 Drinking one or two glasses of green vegetable juices daily heals the digestive system.
 Cabbage juice is known to be very healing for ulcers and other digestive-related problems.
 Here’s how to make cabbage juice.

 Pasture-raised Meats: Meats that come from pasture-raised animals are more nutrient-dense and are essential for healing the gut, especially when the cuts include fat and bone and are braised or slow-cooked.
 Here are a few other reasons why you should eat only grass-fed animal meats.

 Coconut Products: Coconut is a favorable food item that can help heal the gut.
 The MCFA’s in coconut make it easy to digest, more than other fats.
 Use coconut oil in this 101 ways to improve your life and health!

 Certain supplements can help speed up the healing of leaky gut syndrome.